spacetelescope/webbpsf/docs/references.rst

 ---------------------------------

-Where possible, instrumental relative spectral responses were derived from the Pysynphot CDBS files used for the development version of the JWST Exposure Time Calculators (ETCs), normalized to peak transmission = 1.0 (because absolute throughput is not relevant for PSF calculations).
-Not all filters are yet supported in Pysynphot, however.
+Where possible, instrumental relative spectral responses were derived from the Stsynphot CDBS files used for the development version of the JWST Exposure Time Calculators (ETCs), normalized to peak transmission = 1.0 (because absolute throughput is not relevant for PSF calculations).
+Not all filters are yet supported in Stsynphot, however.